input-output-hk/catalyst-ci/actions/setup/README.md

 repository, including:

 1. Install Earthly
-2. Install the CLI provied by this repository
+2. Install the CLI provided by this repository
 3. Configure AWS credentials
 4. Configure GHCR and ECR registries
 5. Configure the GitHub runner to connect to an Earthly remote runner